reasonset/purebuilder-simply/README.md

 Processing document's meta infomation is in `$pbsimply_doc_frontmatter` environment variable.

+You can access the document's sub-directory part with `$pbsimply_subdir` environment variable.

 Pre script called just before generating.
 Not called with skipped document.

 ## Post processing